Pittsburgh Medical Malpractice Attorney

 - Next, you must show that the doctor’s negligence caused your injuries.
 Medical malpractice cases often involve patients who were already injured or ill at the time the negligent actions took place, so it can be difficult to assess the extent of the damages caused by the negligence.
 When other factors may raise doubts in court, your attorney must show that the doctor’s negligence more likely than not caused the damages, and not the existing illness or injury.

 - Finally, you must prove that the injury led to specific damages.
 You cannot sue if you did not suffer any harm, even if the doctor made a mistake.
 If an injury caused you physical pain, emotional or mental distress, compounded medical expenses and lost wages from time spent away from work due to the injury, you can claim those things as damages.
+If medical malpractice led to the death of a loved one, our wrongful death lawyers can help you with your claim.

 Winning Your Medical Malpractice Case